Summer, Sun, Seminar

 In the company of linguists

 The Documentary Linguistics and Variationist Sociolinguistics summer school was held from 30 June through 11 July.
 “There were student participants from around the globe”, boasts a clearly pleased Hanna Thiele, the programme coordinator from the department of General Linguistics.
 The main focus for participating linguists and language buffs was placed on the methodology used for documenting endangered languages, and on how things like social factors can explain linguistic variation.
-You can find further information here.

 Tracking Walt Whitman’s enduring influence